Identity and Access Management, Cybersecurity Solutions Provider BIO-key, Hosts Q4 Conference Call Friday, March 31st at 10am ET

-/EIN News/ -- WALL, N.J., March 24, 2023 (GLOBE NEWSWIRE) -- BIO-key International, Inc. (NASDAQ: BKYI), an innovative provider of Identity and Access Management (IAM) and Identity-Bound Biometric (IBB) solutions, will review its Q4 and full year results in a conference call on Friday, March 31st at 10 a.m.
+WALL, N.J., March 24, 2023 (GLOBE NEWSWIRE) -- BIO-key International, Inc. BKYI, an innovative provider of Identity and Access Management (IAM) and Identity-Bound Biometric (IBB) solutions, will review its Q4 and full year results in a conference call on Friday, March 31st at 10 a.m.
 ET.
 Results will be released prior to market open that morning.
 Mike DePasquale, Chairman & CEO and Cecilia Welch, CFO will lead the call and Q&A session.

 |Conference Call Details